-- Setting expectations and objectives: These should be prepared in advance by all participants for a facilitated discussion and negotiation.
+- Setting expectations and objectives.
+These should be prepared in advance by all participants for a facilitated discussion and negotiation.

-- Developing a relationship based on trust and respect: In a group mentoring scenario, this requires both trust between mentors and mentees, and amongst mentees.
+- Developing a relationship based on trust and respect.
+In a group mentoring scenario, this requires both trust between mentors and mentees, and amongst mentees.
 During the first meeting, the group will focus on getting to know one another.

-- Getting to know each other
+- Getting to know each other – sharing brief histories

 - Ground rules for working together

-- Mentee expectations and goals
+- Mentee expectations, goals and motivations

 - Future meeting dates

-What else do I need to know – policies
+What else do I need to know?

 Ending the relationship early